 COMPETENCE: The qualification comprises of 4 mandatory units and 11 optional units in 2 groups.
-To achieve the qualification a minimum of 37 credits must be achieved in total, 20 credits from the 5 mandatory units, a minimum 10 credits from Optional Units Group 1 and a minimum 7 credits from Optional Units Group 2.
-Achievement of any additional optional units will be recognised and recorded on the certificate.
+To achieve the qualification a minimum of 37 credits must be achieved in total, 20

 KNOWLEDGE:

 K1: A minimum of 22 credits must be achieved in total, 19 credits from the 4 mandatory units and a minimum 3 credits from the 7 optional units.
 Apprentices also need to complete an additional unit on Employee Rights and Responsibilities (in Group C).
 Achievement of any additional optional credits will be recognised and recorded on the certificate.